Paul Laprade - Oak Park Concert Chorale Director

 Ensembles under his direction performed throughout North America and have performed at the White House for Presidents Clinton (1994), G.W.
 Bush (2001), and Obama (2010).
 In addition to his activities as an oft-sought clinician, adjudicator, and guest conductor, he composes frequently for choral and orchestral ensembles as well as for solo voice.

-Paul is also director of music, New England Congregational Church in Aurora; artistic director, Tutti Voce Collective in Joliet; president, Illinois American Choral Directors’ Association; and teaches choral literature at Vandercook School of Music in Chicago and has taught at Concordia University Chicago in River Forest.
+Paul is also Director of Music, New England Congregational Church (Aurora), Artistic Director, Tutti Voce Collective (Joliet), teaches choral literature at Vandercook School of Music (Chicago), and was President of IL-ACDA (Illinois American Choral Directors’ Association) from 2023 to 2025.
 Paul lives in Rockford and is an adoring father to his sons, Nathaniel and Jonathan.